uber94/blochain/README.md

 III Facilities

-III.1 Setting up the Ethereum blockade
+III.1 Setting up the Ethereum blochchain

 III.2) Adding a new node to the network